Iris junonia: Description

 It has short rhizomes and a few long secondary roots.

 It has glaucous and sheathing leaves.

 The leaves can grow up to between 12 and 38 cm long, and between 3 and 5 cm wide.
 They are herbaceous, and die in autumn and it remains dormant over winter.

 It is a tall growing species, with a stiff stem, or peduncle, that can grow up to between 50 and 65 cm tall.

 It has numerous, or 2–3 lateral branches (or pedicels).

 The stem has spathes (leaves of the flower bud), which are green, 2.5–7.6 cm long and scarious above.

-The stems (and the many branches) hold up to 7 flowers, between May to June.
+The stems (and the many branches) hold up to 7 flowers, between May and June.

 The chunky flowers, come in various colours.
 From blue-purple, lavender, pale blue, white, cream, and yellow, or blended.

 The yellow forms are similar to Iris purpureobractea flowers.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The hafts (the section of petal closest to them stem), are white with brown-purple, or brown veins.
 In the centre of the falls are beards, row of small hairs, white tipped with orange.

 After the iris has flowered, it produces seed capsule, (that has not yet been described).
 Inside the capsule, are seeds (called pollen) that are 121 long x 123 wide (in microns).